FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/lena-zavaroni-and-music/1979-06-06-lena-zavaroni-and-music.md

 maintitle: Lena Zavaroni and Music - Episode 3
 subtitle: This week's guests are Edward Woodward and Gerard Kenny
 description: This week's guests are Edward Woodward and Gerard Kenny.
-post_description: This week's guests are Edward Woodward and Gerard Kenny
+post_description: This week's guests are Edward Woodward and Gerard Kenny.
 image: /assets/images/BBC/lena-zavaroni-image-copyright-bbc.jpg
 categories: [BBC-One, Lena-Zavaroni-and-Music, OnThisDay6June]
 ---